electrikjesus/blog/_posts/2023-05-07-Building-your-own-business-through-task-automation.markdown

 * Get help if you need it.
 There are many resources available to help you automate tasks in your business.
 If you get stuck, don't hesitate to ask for help from a consultant or other expert.

 If you would like to check out some of the task automation I have been using in my profession, feel free to head over to Android-Generic Project ([https://android-generic.github.io](https://android-generic.github.io)).
 If you feel your AOSP based project could use an automation mindset to help make things easier on your engineering department, please checkout the Bliss Co-Labs ([https://blisscolabs.dev](https://blisscolabs.dev)), as that is kind of what we’re here for.

+I hope you found this blog post helpful.
+If you have any questions, please feel free to leave a comment below.
+And if you know someone else who might find this information helpful, please share it with them.